 - 1. To inculcate the basic knowledge of the French language - 2.
-To hone the basic sentence constructions in day to day expressions for communication in their vocation - 3.
+To hone the basic sentence constructions in day to day expressions for communication intheir vocation - 3.
 To form simple sentences that aids in day-to-day communication - 4.
 To prepare the students towards DELF A1 - 5.
 To develop in the student an interest towards learning languages.

-Speaking:Introduction to the French language and culture -Salutations - French alphabet - Introducing people indicativeVocabulary: The numbers from 1 to 20 - Professions- Nationalities
+Speaking:Introduction to the French language and culture -Salutations - French alphabet - Introducing people

-Writing:Understand and fill out a form
+Writing: Understand and fill out a form

-Grammar: The verbs "to be ' and "to have " in the present tense of the message
+Grammar: The verbs "to be ' and "to have " in the present tense of the indicative Vocabulary: The numbers from 1 to 20 - Professions- Nationalities message

-Speaking:Talk about one's family - description of a person - express his tastes and preferences - express possession - express negation
+Speaking: Talk about one's family - description of a person - express his tastes and preferences - express possession - express negation